nayalchitra/nayalchitra/README.md

 ### Hi there 👋
-🔭 I'm currently working on HTML, CSS, Javascript and React Js.\n 🌱 I’m currently learning mongoDB and NodeJs.
+🔭 I'm currently working on HTML, CSS, Javascript and React Js. <br/>
+🌱 I’m currently learning mongoDB and NodeJs.

 <!--